Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Introduction

 The application of interest is the case where the group $G$ is already the $N$-torsion subgroup scheme of some elliptic curve $E/R$, where $R$ is the ring of $S$-integers in some number field.
-In this case, $\mrm{Pol}(G)$ contains a section, the Weil pairing, hence it is trivial.
-The interest of allowing for additional $\Gamma_0(m)$-structures in the previous results is that the degeneracy maps give rise to the Hecke correspondences.

-\mycor[etale-representability-ell-curves]{Let $K$ be a number field, $E/K$ be an elliptic curve and $N \geq 3$.
-Let $S$ be a set of places of $K$ containing all the places dividing $N$ or the conductor ideal of $E$.
-For every $\alpha \in (\Z/N\Z)^{\times}$, there is a smooth projective curve $X^{\alpha}_E(N) \rar \Sp{\OO}$ with geometrically connected fibres containing an affine open subscheme $Y_E^{\alpha}(N)$ such that: \begin{itemize}[noitemsep,label=$-$] \item For any $\OO$-algebra $A$, $Y_E^{\alpha}(N)(A)$ is naturally isomorphic to the set of isomorphism classes of pairs $(F/A,i)$, where $F$ is an elliptic curve over $A$ and $i: E[N]_A \rar F[N]$ is an isomorphism of group schemes such that the following diagram commutes:
+In this case, the Weil pairing induces an isomorphism $(\Z/N\Z)^{\times} \simeq \mrm{Pol}(G)$.